The Affordable Care Act: Key Provisions for People With Arthritis

 The Patient Protection and Affordable Care Act (ACA) was signed into law in March 2010.
 This law opens offers certain protections to help ensure coverage and access to health insurance for people living with osteoarthritis, rheumatoid arthritis and other types of arthritis.
 Here is an overview of some of those protections.

 Gold and platinum plans have higher monthly premiums, but you’ll pay lower out-of-pocket costs.
 That could save you money if you’re paying for several arthritis medicines and rheumatologist visits.
 You can search and compare details on monthly premiums, annual deductibles and types of services covered.
-Open enrollment dates can be found on the Healthcare.gov website.
+Get the latest updates to key provisions of the ACA visit the U.S. Department of Health & Human Services website.
+The 2021 open enrollment period runs from Nov.
+1, 2020 to Dec.
+15, 2020.
+More informaiton can be found at Healthcare.gov.

 You’ll have access to essential health benefits.